dropseed/plain/bolt-htmx/README.md

 </div>
 ```

-The `bhx-fragment` is a custom attribute that we've added ("F" is for "Bolt"),
+The `bhx-fragment` is a custom attribute that we've added ("F" is for "Forge"),
 but the rest are standard HTMX attributes.

 When Django renders the response to an HTMX request,